scriptotek/library-visualization/index.md

 > * a free community account for [Plot.ly](https://plot.ly)
 > * a dataset that can be downloaded [here](http://example.com/) (FIXME).
 >
-> The dataset has been extracted from Alma Analytics and cleaned
-> using OpenRefine (details about the cleaning process here (link to Ahmed's notes?
+> The dataset has been extracted from Alma Analytics.
+After extraction, the publication dates, the publication places and publisher names have been cleaned using OpenRefine's 'text facet' and 'fingerprinting' features. (link to Ahmed's notes?
 FIXME))

 {: .prereq}